Markkop/Markkop/README.md

 * 🖱️ **[Click Limiter](https://github.com/Markkop/click-limiter)**: A simple VueJS app demonstrating how throttle and debounce works
 * 🦜 **[Corvos de Efrim Website](https://github.com/Markkop/corvos-de-efrim-website)**: A ReactJS website for the guild I'm part of in the Wakfu MMORPG
 * 🐟 **[TarrafaHC Website](https://github.com/tarrafahc/tarrafahc.github.io)**: A NextJS and ReactJS website for the hackerclub I'm part of
-* 🎧 **[Discover Your Noise](https://github.com/Markkop/discover-your-noise)**: A NodeJS script to get artists from a Spotify playlist and get their genres from EveryNoise.com